One True Physics

 Photons

-Dark material with momentum, wave-length is bow/stern wave of particle in dark fluid.
+Dark material, or dark material clouds with momentum, wave-length is bow/stern wave of particle in dark fluid.

 Atomic Nuclei